 Mild bloating, gas pains, or even a small amount of blood with your first bowel movement are normal after a colonoscopy.
 But be sure to contact your doctor if you experience any of the following symptoms:

-Our mission is to provide safe & affordable perioperative care
+Our mission is to provide safe & affordable surgical care

-for every patient having surgery using AI technology and telehealth.
+for every patient using AI technology and telehealth.